KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 This gives you access to lifecycle functions like ``KeyboardInputViewController/viewWillSetupKeyboard()``, observable ``KeyboardInputViewController/state``, keyboard ``KeyboardInputViewController/services``, and more.

 To use the standard ``KeyboardView``, which mimics a native iOS keyboard, you don't have to do anything else.
 KeyboardKit will set up everything for you.

-To replace or customize the ``KeyboardView``, just override ``KeyboardInputViewController/viewWillSetupKeyboard()`` and call any setup function, for instance:
+To customize it or replace it, just override ``KeyboardInputViewController/viewWillSetupKeyboard()`` and call any setup function, for instance:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {